 Surgery to remove the cancer.
 Surgery,

-either alone or along with other treatments, is used in more than 9 out of 10 cases.1 For more information, see Surgery.
+either alone or along with other treatments, is used in most cases.

 destroy cancer cells using medicines.
 Chemotherapy may be given before or after